 Tools to inject energy into the process, get people moving, and have fun.

-The purpose of reflecting as a team is for members to express thoughts, feelings and opinions about a shared experience, to build openness and trust in the team, and to draw out key learnings and insights to take forward into subsequent experiences.
-Team members generally sit in a circle, reflecting first as individuals, sharing those reflections with the group, then discussing the insights and potential actions to take out of the session.
+Purpose: Team reflection is for members to express thoughts, feelings and opinions about a shared experience, to build openness and trust in the team, and to draw out key learnings and insights to take forward to improve future application.
+Team members generally sit in a circle, or "U" shape.
+First reflecting individually, then sharing individual reflections with the group.
+Insights and learning emerge for future application and improvement .
 Use this session one or more times throughout a project or program.

 Create a welcoming, calm, and quiet space for the session to take place.
 You might want to start with a check-in to support the participants to feel present and focused.

-If it is the first the group does this exercise, introduce the purpose of team reflection and some guidelines for an effective group experience: participants should speak from their individual perspective (“I-statements”) , they should avoid generalizations like “everybody” and “some people”, and they should practic active listening when others are speaking.
+If it is the first time the group does this exercise, introduce the purpose of team reflection and some guidelines for an effective group experience: participants should speak from their individual perspective (“I-statements", I feel, I think, I noticed, I learned, etc.) , group members should avoid sweepting generalizations like; "we", “everybody” and “some people”, and all should practice active listening when others are speaking.

-You can also introduce the models and theories that underpin team reflection: learning-by-doing and reflective practice.
-Draw these on a flipchart and conduct a short discussion with the team members to explore any fears or confusion.
+Option: You could capture these supporting behaviours on a flipchart and conduct a short discussion with the team members to explore any fears or confusion.

 Introduce the following reflection questions.
 Write them on a flipchart or provide a printed handout, so the questions are easily visible:

-Ask the team members to reflect on the questions, individually and in silence, writing in their notebooks for about 10 minutes.
-Put some gentle music on if appropriate.
+Ask the team members to reflect on the questions, individually and in silence, writing in their notebooks for about 5-10 minutes.
+Put some calm music on if appropriate.

-Bring the full group back to the circle.
+Bring the full group back together.
 Invite team members to share their reflections one-by-one, either going round the circle or randomly.
-Encourage them to go deeper into thoughts and feelings, not just read out what they have in their notebooks.
+Encourage them to connect with how they're feeling, and not only what they're thinking.

 The facilitator’s role here is to support the sense of trust and openness.
-Encourage participants to share from the individual “I” voice, to practice active listening, and not to engage in discussion or debate.
+Encourage participants to share from the individual “I” perspective (vs. "we" perspective), to practice active listening, and not to engage in discussion or debate

 When the time is up or it feels like the right time to end, close the session.
 Thank the team members for their engagement and participation.
 Optionally, conduct a short check-out.
+For example; "Is there anything anyone wants to say before we move on?"
 Make sure they have a short break before the next activity.

 The purpose of this simple exercise is to demonstrate three key principles useful for creativity and idea generation: quantity is a condition for quality; building on the ideas of others; the ideas we come up with are usually all the same.
 The format is simple, with small groups standing and drawing apples.
 At the end of the exercise the whole group reflects and draws out learnings and reflections.